 After eight years of university, you will be a general dentist!
 Some dentists choose to pursue a dental specialty such as orthodontics, which requires an additional three-year Master of Science degree and residency program.
 Other specialties include pediatric dentistry, oral surgery, periodontics, and endodontics.
 Many schools require an additional one to two years of work experience as a general dentist, or formal training prior to entering a specialty residency, such as a hospital residency.

-Once you graduate from your dental specialty residency program, you will write the National Dental Specialty Board certification examination, governed by the Royal College of Dentists of Canada.
-Upon passing this examination, you are then officially a certified specialist in orthodontics in Canada!
+Once you graduate from your dental specialty residency program, you have finally completed the long journey to becoming a certified specialist in orthodontics in Canada!

 Here's how Dr. Chow's long scholarly road looks: